protocolbuffers/protocolbuffers.github.io/content/editions/overview.md

 features not explicitly set conform to the behavior defined in the edition version used for the .proto file.

-The following code sample shows some features being set at the file, message, and enum level.
+The following code sample shows some features being set at the file, field, and enum level.
 The settings are in the highlighted lines:

 ```proto {highlight="lines:3,7,16"}
 edition = "2023";